 Board Member Spotlight

-As part of our new Board Member Appreciation Program we are showcasing a board member in our bimonthly Board Member Spotlight.
+As part of our new Board Member Appreciation Program, we are showcasing a board member in our monthly Board Member Spotlight.
 Our board member spotlight recognizes board members of outstanding contributions to the profession and our local communities.
 For any questions regarding the program please contact the Past President PastPresident@ymf-oc.org.

-For the May and June 2019 Spotlight, we would like to introduce...
+For the June/July Spotlight, we would like to introduce...

 We asked her to state her name, company, and position(s) in ASCE: